 - Follow all treatment instructions you receive from your doctor.
 This includes getting the rest you need.

-- Keep copies of records of expenses that you incurred due to the accident, as well as any other documentation related to the crash, such as a copy of the police accident report.
+- Keep copies of records of expenses that you incurred due to the motorcycle accident, as well as any other documentation related to the crash, such as a copy of the police accident report.

 Tips for Dealing with Insurance Companies After a Motorcycle Accident